-The goal was to create a modern and efficient ICU for the island of Jersey and extend the life of the existing facility by ten years.
+The goal was to create a modern and efficient ICU for the island of Jersey and extend the life of the facility by ten years.
 The project included the creation of two isolation rooms plus a five-bed intensive care unit with a total gross internal floor area of 110m².
-The scope included the complete redesign of the internal layout and renewal of the mechanical and electrical services equipment and pipe/duct work, which had to be rerouted and upgraded while all services for the building and serving departments such as emergency, theatres and children’s ward, remained operational at all times.
+The scope included the complete redesign of the internal layout and renewal of the mechanical and electrical services equipment and pipe/duct work, which had to be rerouted and upgraded while all services for the building and serving departments, such as emergency, theatres and children’s ward, remained operational at all times.

-Currie & Brown provided cost management services from Stage 1 (Preparation and Brief) of the RIBA plan of works to Stage 7 (In Use).
+Currie & Brown provided cost management services from Stage 1 (preparation and brief) of the RIBA plan of works to Stage 7 (in use).